uasal/spacehardwarehandbook-public/_sources/space_optics_lab_plan.rst.txt

 The payload is extremely sensitive to the conflicting hazards of electrostatic discharge and high humidity, requiring:

 - humidity monitoring of the spacecraft during integration
-- MEMS de operation limited to humidities between 25% RH and 40% RH (25-30% RH preferred)
+- MEMS device operation limited to humidities between 25% RH and 40% RH (25-30% RH strongly preferred)
 - technician payload handling of the powered off payload at >40% RH  is preferred for ESD hazard reduction.
 - payload and technician grounding at all times
 - daily testing of grounding equipment